Women's National Basketball Association: 2024

-The arrival of Caitlin Clark in 2024 led to unprecedented public interest in the WNBA, and subsequently the league's merchandise was being sold in record numbers, both player-specific and league-wide, such as the orange WNBA hoodie.
-Clark had the most jerseys sold during the year's first half, with the rankings also featuring two other rookies in Angel Reese and Kate Martin.
+The arrival of Caitlin Clark in 2024 led to unprecedented public interest in the WNBA.
+As such, the league's merchandise was sold in record numbers, both player-specific and league-wide, such as the orange WNBA hoodie.
+Clark had the most jerseys sold during the year's first half, with the rankings also featuring two other rookies: Angel Reese and Kate Martin.